'Rattled' Mali junta calls for protests against ECOWAS sanctions | DW | 11.01.2022

 "I have no fear of ECOWAS sanctions.
 I don't see why we should worry about it if our goods can go through Algeria or Mauritania.
 So, there is more fear than harm.
 I believe that this is the time or never for Mali to leave ECOWAS permanently," Ousmane said.

-Another trader, Boubacar, supports the military regime's pushback, insisting Mali will survive amid the sanctions.
+Another trader, Boubacar, supports the military regime's pushback, while insisting that Mali can withstand the sanctions.

 "We must be proud first of all to be Malian.
 That's the first thing.
-We have everything here as food, rice, among others.
-I'm not sure the prices are soaring in the market because we have factories here," Boubacar told DW.
+We have everything here, food, rice, among others.
+I'm not sure the prices are soaring in the market, because we have factories here," Boubacar told DW.

 But not everyone supports retaliation.
-Instead, some Malians want more negotiations to reach an amicable solution to the country's political crisis.
+Instead, some Malians want more negotiations in order to reach an amicable solution to the country's political crisis.

-Souleymane, a resident in Bamako, told DW that the tug-of-war between Mali and its neighboring countries does not suit anyone.
+Souleymane, a resident in Bamako, told DW that the tug-of-war between Mali and its neighboring countries is a threat to everyone.

 "I'm petrified.
 It is a loss for the state first.
 Because if the state goes bankrupt, it has to subsidize many things, the different products, and they become more and more expensive.
 That's my concern," Souleymane said.